Members of the Survivorship Team at Castle Hill Hospital in Cottingham are offering HOPE to people living with or beyond cancer.

 The team will roll out the new Macmillan HOPE Course from September, which is designed to help people who are living with cancer or who have recently completed treatment to take more control of their lives.

-“After developing cancer, patients can experience all kinds of thoughts and go through a range of emotions, from fear of reoccurrence to depression, fatigue, or issues with body image,” says Sarah Guest, Clinical Nurse Specialist with Hull and East Yorkshire Hospitals NHS Trust’s Survivorship Team (pictured, above left, with Claire Walker, also from the team).
+“After developing cancer, patients can experience all kinds of thoughts and go through a range of emotions, from fear of reoccurrence to depression, fatigue, or issues with body image,” says Sarah Guest, Clinical Nurse Specialist with Hull University Teaching Hospitals NHS Trust’s Survivorship Team (pictured, above left, with Claire Walker, also from the team).

 “The HOPE course is designed to bring people who have had a similarly life-changing experience together to learn how to manage their physical and mental well-being.